Dayton Literary Peace Prize

 Sandra Cisneros

 I witnessed a war’s effects personally with the forty-year friendship of my hermana-amiga from Sarajevo.
-And what I learned was this; the casualties of a war are not simply those killed in warfare.
+And what I learned was this: the casualties of a war are not simply those killed in warfare.
 Civilians and unborn generations ever after suffer with the shrapnel of that conflict embedded in their psyche like hidden landmines.
 I just returned from Sarajevo, and I know this is true.

 The repercussions of the Bosnian War have shaped me as both a writer and a human being.
 I have aspired in my life to strive for unity.
 I’m enormously gratified to be honored with a prize focusing on peace.
 The Dayton Literary Peace Prize is a benediction and a confirmation of my lifework.
 My most humble thanks.